create3000/x_ite/docs/_posts/accessing-the-external-browser.md

 ### Get Access to a Specific Node Quickly

-If you have given a (DEF) name to a node, you can access this node later using `getNamedNode` of an X3DExecutionContext, where each X3DScene is derived from a X3DExecutionContext.
+If you have given a (DEF) name to a node, you can access this node later using `getNamedNode` of an X3DExecutionContext, where each X3DScene is derived from an X3DExecutionContext.

 ```js
 const box = scene .getNamedNode ("Box"); // Get Transform node named "Box".